Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 As mentioned by Bryan Lherer in *What Happened to the New Internet?*, the lack of measurable expecations for how Uniswap DAO should have organized made it overly difficult to advise Uniswap to engage in acts that may have gone against ivnestor interest, but supported the interests of other stakeholder groups.[^9]

+As mentioned in *[How Plutocracy Undermines the DAO | HackerNoon](https://hackernoon.com/how-plutocracy-undermines-the-dao)*, there is a "need to move toward some institutionalized principles that can be considered the "best."
+Or at least the most "right" ones.'"[^17]

+As menionted by  Jacqueline Radebaugh in [Cooperatives: the fulfilment of big tech’s empty promises - jason wiener | p.c.](https://jrwiener.com/cooperatives-the-fulfilment-of-big-techs-empty-promises/), without a set of measurable expecations or organizing principles, "Web3 will be overtaken by those investors missing the mark on what the Web3 ethos of shared ownership and decentralization."[^18]

+“I see both DAO projects that reflect a stakeholder ownership model, and also a number of projects that are heavily financed by outside, profit-driven investors.
+I am concerned that without the adoption of a clear set of principles, like the cooperative movements have done with the Rochdale principles and the Mondragon principles, Web3 will be overtaken by those investors missing the mark on what the Web3 ethos of shared ownership and decentralization.
+Shared ownership models offer a promising alternative to traditional business models that prioritize profits over social welfare.
+Web3 technologies and platform cooperatives can help to overcome the hurdles that these models face, and create a more equitable and sustainable economy that benefits everyone.
+We must work together to promote and support these models, and ensure that our economy is serving the needs of all people.”

 Value drift can fall here.

 Also, article by Bryan Lehrer on the new internet